The following trails are groomed for fat biking in the winter. They are listed in order of difficulty, from the easiest to the most difficult.

 Westside and Backside: 3 miles/6 miles round trip, intermediate, singletrack and ski trail.
 Westside and Backside are two parts of the same trail connecting the Birkie Start to Timber Trail.
 Westside begins on the east side of the Great Hall at the Birkie Start area, behind the propane tank, and runs south for almost 2 miles.
 Backside is shaped like a lollipop, with Westside meeting it at the top of the lollipop and the stick connecting to Timber Trail.
 The first part of Westside is the most technical, with a few short, steep climbs.
 The trail then transitions to ski trails until you reach the stick.
 The east side of the Backside loop is very hilly.
 The west side of the loop is fairly flat.
 The stick is moderately hilly.
 Please stay on the “bike lane” part of the trail on shared-use sections.
 Access: Birkie Start on McNaught Road.

 Esker: (Winter map) 5 miles, intermediate, 95% singletrack, 5% road.
 Named for a glacial ridge, Esker is not very technical and is shorter than other area trails, but it has lots of climbing to make up for it.
 Parts of the trail are prone to drifting so be ready for that, especially on top of the esker.
 Take a moment to enjoy the outstanding view from the top!
+Access: Parking can be found at C10 and C8.
+Alternatively, park at the Birkie Start on McNaught Road and ride a 10 mile loop starting with Westside/Backside, then follow the Esker Connector to Spider Lake Fire Lane, turn right and follow the road for 100 yards, then enter the Esker at C8.
+When departing the Esker at C9 simply follow the roads through the Telemark property back to the Birkie Start.

 Makwa: (Winter map) 4.5 miles each way, intermediate, 100% singletrack.
 Makwa is groomed only from the Hwy OO trailhead south, to where the Big Fat Loop joins it near Phipps Fire Lane.
 It has a few long climbs but they are not steep.
+Access:.
+Hwy OO Trailhead: follow the ski trail over the bridge, then immediately turn right and follow the ski trail to get to the the bike trail.

-Seeley Hills: 6 to 10 miles, intermediate to difficult, 99% singletrack, 1% ski trail.
+Seeley Hills: 6 to 10 miles, intermediate to difficult, 99% singletrack, 1% shared ski trail.
 Seeley Hills is the most technical trail being groomed, with lots of hills and some off-camber sections.
-Access: Uhrenholdt Forest entrance on Hwy OO and ski trail entrance on Old OO.
+Access: Use either the Uhrenholdt Forest entrance on Hwy OO or the easier ski trail entrance on Old OO.
 The Uhrenholdt access climbs the biggest hill in the trail system and returns on the fastest and perhaps steepest descents in the system.
 The Old OO access avoids the steepest hills.
 The trail is almost 10 miles long from the Uhrenholdt access and 7 miles long from the Old OO access if you skip the Uhrenholdt section.
 A bypass shortens the distance from either trailhead by about one mile and avoids the most technical sections (locally known as JT and Fawn Trail).
 Please stay on the “bike lane” part of the trail on shared-use sections.